Safety

 • Shall be capable of resisting impact from a 25.4mm (1 in.) steel ball, weighing 68 g (2.4 oz) shall be freely dropped from a height of 127 cm (50 in.) onto the lens at a point in line with the eyes of the headform.
 Four (4) complete devices shall be tested for each lens material and coating, two on the left viewing area and two on the right viewing area.
 The lens shall not fracture.

-• Plastic lenses shall be statistically sample tested.
+• Plastic lenses shall be statistically sample tested (dress eyewear not safety)

 • Shall be tested to determine the ability of prescription lens materials, combined with individual coatings and processes applied to those materials, to withstand impact from high velocity, low mass projectiles.
 The lenses shall be mounted on a test holder and shall be capable of resisting impact from a 6.35mm (0.25 in.) diameter steel ball traveling at a velocity of 45.7m/s (150ft/s).